chrislewisdev/chrislewisdev/_posts/2017-08-20-react-without-npm-babel-webpack.md

 description: A look at how to get started using React without all the requirements of package managers and bundlers.
 ---

+*This 2017 blog post is a little out of date now, and in fact React now have their own getting started guide that does not require any build tooling: ["Add React to a Website"](https://reactjs.org/docs/add-react-to-a-website.html).
+That said, this post may still be useful for understanding how all these components relate in a React app, so feel free to give it a read anyway ;)*

 When I start learning a new tool or framework, I like to try and keep it as isolated from other concepts as possible, so I can focus just on that one thing and nothing else.
 It avoids frustration with auxiliary tooling and helps me make sure I understand exactly what is happening in any given example.

 In the case of learning React, I wanted to have a full working example in a plain HTML/Javascript file that I can simply open in any browser- no development webserver or anything involved.